swathihl2/myqanda/interview/preparation/technical/Front-End Engineering.md

      }
      ```

-4. **Remove Unused CSS**: Use tools like PurifyCSS or Tree-shaking in Webpack to remove unused CSS, reducing the size of the final bundle.
+6. **Remove Unused CSS**: I do use tools like PurifyCSS or Tree-shaking in Webpack to remove unused CSS, reducing the size of the final bundle.

-5. **Avoid Over-Specific Selectors**: Use classes over IDs or overly specific selectors to make the CSS more maintainable and easier to override.
+7. **Avoid Over-Specific Selectors**: I do use classes over IDs or overly specific selectors to make the CSS more maintainable and easier to override.
    - **Example**: Instead of `#header .nav .item`, use `.nav-item`.

-6. **Use CSS Grid and Flexbox for Layouts**: These modern layout techniques help avoid heavy use of floats, which can lead to complex and difficult-to-maintain CSS.
+8. **Use CSS Grid and Flexbox for Layouts**: These modern layout techniques help avoid heavy use of floats, which can lead to complex and difficult-to-maintain CSS.

-7. **Critical CSS**: Inline the critical CSS for above-the-fold content to improve the initial page load speed.
+9. **Critical CSS**: Inline the critical CSS for above-the-fold content to improve the initial page load speed.
 Tools like `Critical` can automate this.

 ---

 ### 2. **Can you describe a challenging UI issue you faced and how you resolved it?**

-**Challenge**: ----PENDING----
+**Challenge**:

 ---